bluenote-1577/dbghaplo/README.md

 * [Cookbook](https://github.com/bluenote-1577/dbghaplo/wiki/Cookbook) - see here for usage examples.
 * [Advanced usage manual](https://github.com/bluenote-1577/dbghaplo/wiki/Advanced-usage-manual) - see here for more detailed information about parameters and usage.
+* [Output format](https://github.com/bluenote-1577/dbghaplo/wiki/Output-format) - for more information on how to interpret outputs.

 ### Tutorials